minnyres/qbittorrent-windows-arm64/README.md

 ## How to build

-It can be natively built on a WoA system with x64 emulation support.
+It is natively built on Windows 11 ARM64.

 1. Install [MSYS2-64bit](https://www.msys2.org/).
 2. Enable and open the Clang ARM64 environment in MSYS2, following https://github.com/msys2/MSYS2-packages/issues/1787#issuecomment-980837586.